8 walks through winter woods

 But is hiking an option in the winter?
 Absolutely.

-We’ve collected a list of five parks with stellar options for winter rambles:
+We’ve collected a list of eight parks with stellar options for winter rambles:

 Sibbald Point Provincial Park